(This posting includes a handout which you are welcome to use with your students.)

 Needless to say, we don’t normally ask a clarification question after every paragraph that someone says.
 Students understand this.
 And they realize that these exercises are meant to help them develop this technique, which they’ll be able to use in a variety of situation.

-For more discussion techniques like these, see Discussion Strategies
+Also see, Discussion Technique to Get Quiet Students Involved (Part 2) And, for more discussion techniques like these, see Discussion Strategies

 To see a short YouTube talk by an instructor who has used this material, see Tea Talks–Conversation Strategies